Tel: (207) 624-9000 ext. 52134

 Fax: (207) 622-5332

 Any vehicle transporting non-divisible loads in excess of legal dimension and weight limits must obtain an overlimit permit.
 After initial contact with the Motor Carrier Services, Overlimit Permit Unit these permits may be obtained online, by faxing an application form, by phone using instant permits, or by going to the nearest Bureau of Motor Vehicles branch office.
 Permits are valid for a stated route and for a limited period of time.
-Maine, along with the states of New Hampshire and Vermont, is a member of the New England Transportation Consortium Overlimit Permit Program.
+Maine, along with the state of New Hampshire, is a member of the New England Transportation Consortium Overlimit Permit Program.
 Under this program, one state may issue an overlimit permit for an interstate move in two or more states.
 To qualify, the vehicle and load may not exceed:

 - 90 feet in length;